philzook58/philzook58.github.io/_drafts/docket.md

-constrained horn clauses and infertence of invaraints NOVA - Greg Malecha pi injkectivity
+constrained horn clauses and infertence of invaraints NOVA - Greg Malecha pi injkectivity tensorflow.js principle of least action, maximum entropy?
+Or could use Owl.

 https://unsat.cs.washington.edu/papers/bornholt-sympro.pdf fionding code that explodesu nder symbolic evaluation https://github.com/lpw25/girards-paradox/blob/master/girard.ml girard paradox in ocaml

+Mitchelkl Wand paper.
+Subgoal induction looks like Horn
+Is he suggesting that a CPS transformation could be an interesting thing to mix in to the mc example I suppose defunctionalization must have swome interplay with termination proofs.
+A well ordering on the conitnuation data type

+category theory in security
+colin ohallaran - thesis
+d pavlovic chasing diagrams in cryptography equations = diagrams.